 - Access Gateway is installed and configured for use.

-See Configure your Okta tenant as an Identity Provider for more information about configuring your Okta tenant as an idP.
+See Configure your Okta tenant as an Identity Provider for more information about configuring your Okta tenant as an IDP.

-- You have administrator rights on your Okta tenant and can assign applications to users, and create groupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups..
+- You have administrator rights on your Okta tenant and can assign applications to users and create groups.

 Appropriate DNS entries exist for the application.

-- Click the Applications tab
+Click the Applications tab.

-- Click +Add to add a new application.
+Click +Add to add a new application.

 Select the Access Gateway Sample Cookie option from the left column menu, and click Create.

 The New Protected Application wizard will start and display the Setting tab for the application being added.

 Field Value Label A name for the application.
 Default is Sample Cookie App.
 Public Domain A fully qualified host name such as cookie.<your domain tld> Group Enter the group containing the users who should have access to the application.
 Description Optional.
 An appropriate description for your application.